Skip to content

 Immunizations

 Immunizations are extremely important to students during their tenure at Michigan State University PA Medicine Program and as future medical providers.
-Under federal Occupational Safety and Health Act (OSHA) guidelines and the CDC Recommended Vaccines for Healthcare Workers, there are certain sets of immunizations that are required of all healthcare workers.
-Each MSUCOM PA student must meet these requirements before matriculation into the program, which includes providing proof of immunization or immunity.
+The PA Medicine program uses Federal Occupational Safety and Health Act (OSHA) guidelines, State of Michigan recommendations, MSU Office of the University Physician recommendations and CDC recommendations as a basis for the immunization policy.
+Additionally, clinical sites may have additional immunization recommendations and requirements that students must adhere to.
+Each MSUCOM PA student must meet the immunization requirements before matriculation into the program and ensure continued compliance throughout the program, which includes providing proof of immunization and/or immunity as requested per program policy.

 Background Check and Urine Drug Screen Requirements

-As verification of identity, criminal history, ability to matriculate into the college, and to determine eligibility for future state licensure as a PA, each student is required to complete a background check and a urine drug screen before matriculation into the program.
+As verification of identity, criminal history, ability to matriculate into the college, and to determine eligibility for future state licensure as a PA, each student is required to complete a background check and a urine drug screen before matriculation into the program and again prior to entering the clinical year.
+Please note that individual clinical sites can request spot check drug screens and background checks in which the site’s clinical policies supersede the MSU PA Medicine policies and students are expected to comply.

 If the criminal background check detects criminal convictions not already disclosed on the CASPA application by the student, he/she may not be allowed to enter the PA Medicine program, pending review by the MSU COM PA Medicine Admissions Committee.
 Complete disclosure of felony and misdemeanor convictions is necessary, as it can impact a student’s ability to participate at clinical sites and eligibility for state licensure after graduation.

-Additionally, the admitted student must report to the program director any criminal misdemeanor or felony convictions that occur during the PA Medicine program, within one month of the conviction.
-Failure to do so will result in immediate referral to the Promotions Committee and may result in dismissal from the program.
+Additionally, the admitted student must report to the Program Director any criminal misdemeanor or felony convictions that occur during the PA Medicine program, within one month of the conviction.
+Failure to do so will result in immediate referral to the Promotion Committee and may result in dismissal from the program.

 Training Requirements